jon-appleby/customer_revenue_analytics/README.md

 | High-value customers currently lapsing | 1,132 (R$378K lifetime value) |
 | On-time delivery rate                  | 91.9%                         |

-The single-purchase rate indicates this is an acquisition  rather than retention, and segmentation logic built around repeat-purchase frequency has to account for that.
+The high single-purchase rate indicates this is an acquisition rather than retention, and segmentation logic built around repeat-purchase frequency has to account for that.

 ## What was built